Elessar617/Crypto_Bot/v6_plan.md

 ### 1. Mutation Testing (`trading/coinbase_client.py`)

 - **Objective:** Systematically kill all surviving mutants in the `trading/coinbase_client.py` module to ensure maximum test coverage and code robustness.
-- **Status:** **COMPLETED**
+- **Status:** **IN PROGRESS**
-- **Outcome:** 100% mutation coverage achieved.
-All 163 mutants were successfully killed by adding a comprehensive suite of targeted unit tests.
-The test suite now stands at 159 passing tests.
+- **Outcome:** Initial mutation testing run completed, revealing several suspicious mutants.
+While some were addressed, the exhaustive effort to kill every mutant is paused to prioritize other development tasks.
+The current test suite provides substantial coverage, and we will revisit this for 100% completion at a later stage.

 ### 2. Code Cleanup & Logging Enhancements